AvivGelfand/Semantic-Caching-for-LLM-Based-Applications/README.md

 ### Similarity Search and Caching
 - FAISS (Facebook AI Similarity Search): For efficient similarity search and clustering of dense vectors
-- Redis: For in-memory data structure store, used as an advanced caching layer

 ### API Integration
 - Groq API: For accessing large language models